Muxutruk2/disfmt/README.md

 # disfmt

-`disfmt` is a simple CLI tool for reformatting Rust code by aligning `{`, `}`, and `;` symbols vertically.
-It processes your code to improve readability by ensuring these symbols are consistently aligned across lines.
+`disfmt` is a simple CLI tool for disformatting Rust code by aligning `{`, `}`, and `;` symbols vertically.
+It processes your code to disimprove readability by ensuring these symbols are consistently aligned across lines.

 ## Installation